landoE324/landoE324/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/landoE324](https://github.com/landoE324)
 <h2 align="center">About Me</h2>
 <p align="center">My name is Landon Evans.
-I am currently a Senior at Jackson Highschool.
-I have previously been involved with FCA and ran Track for my school.
-Following my graduation, I plan on pursuing a Computer Science degree at Missouri State University.
+I am currently a Sophomore at Missouri State University.
+I have previously been involved with FCA and ran Track for my highschool.
+I am currently pursuing a Computer Science degree and minoring in cybersecurity.
 I want to get a remote job so that I can live anywhere.
-During my Senior year of high school, I have learned Javascript, CSS, and HTML, and made multiple different projects with them.
+During my Senior year of high school, I learned Javascript, CSS, and HTML, and made multiple different projects with them, and am currently learning python and C++.

-Outside of school, I enjoy playing Basketball, bowling, and going for drives.
-I am also currently employed by the Parks and Recreation department for the City of Cape Girardeau.
 </p>

 <h3 align="left">Languages and Tools:</h3>